BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2A_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 prune=550
 testnet=1
 ```
 _Please note that this setup does not yet support a Private Regtest.
 That will require a very different setup TBD._

-Finally, limit permissions to your configuration file:
+To end, limit permissions to your configuration file:
 ```
 $ /bin/chmod 600 ~user1/.bitcoin/bitcoin.conf
 ```